miapuffia/robert-helper-functions/README.md

 ## Settings
 This class provides methods to create a non-secure settings file and manage those settings It was designed to act like a portable version of the Preferences class

+## ToDecimal
+This class provides a static method to round a number to a number of decimals.